 A waterproof snorkeling bag is a really useful tool for protecting your valuables from theft.
 It is not a good idea to leave your keys, money, ID or cell phone on the beach or in your car parked at a beach.
 More and more beaches are having problems with car break-ins.
 Strap on a waterproof waist pack and you don't have to worry about it.

-We have used a waterproof box with a waist strap for years whenever we are in public areas and entering the water from the beach.
+We have used a waterproof box with a snorkeling belt for years whenever we are in public areas and entering the water from the beach.

 These are the things we keep in our waterproof case:

 Just the small important stuff.
 We don't worry about our snorkel gear bag, towels, clothes, sunglasses, etc.

 We are fortunate that we haven't had anything stolen on a trip.
 Using a waterproof snorkeling bag is probably one of the reasons we have been lucky.
 We highly recommend them for your peace of mind.
 Because when we are away from home if any of those things got stolen it would really waste a lot of our travel time.
 We much prefer to take our valuables with us like this rather than leave them in the car or hotel.

 So there are a variety of products you can use to do this.
 None of these products are perfect, but we have found that hard boxes or cases are more consistently waterproof.
 The seals are not flexible so are less likely to leak.